yugen/device-readings-api/README.md

 This repo implements an API that stores device readings and can give information about the readings collected for a device.

+## Structure
+The application makes use of rails `MemoryCacheStore` to store readings for devices between requests.
+This means the data will be lost each time the server is restarted.

+Readings for a device are modeled as a `DeviceLog` which maintains a list of the readings modeled as `DeviceReading` and caches the `latest_timestamp` and `cumulative` count.

+Retrieval and "persistence" of readings is encapsulated in the `DeviceLogRepository` to abstract interaction with `Rails.cache`.

+All of these classes can be found in `/domain`.

 ## Endpoints

 ### `[POST] /device-readings/`